 How to Plan a Room Makeover

-This isn’t about project managing full renovations or coordinating major building works.
-This method will work for redecorating spaces in your home: when you’re faced with a room that you know you want to change, and may even have an inkling of how you want it to be, but you’re overwhelmed by where, how and when to start.
+How to plan a room makeover isn’t all about project managing full renovations or coordinating major building works.
+This method will work for redecorating spaces in your home.
+When you’re faced with a room that you know you want to change, and may even have an inkling of how you want it to be, but you’re overwhelmed by where, how and when to start.

 Use this straightforward methodology, in this simple order, to make sense of the challenge ahead.
 In part one, we’ll use some simple questions to lay the ground work for your project.
 Then in part two, we’ll crystallise the vision and turn it into a real place of action.